Israel Awaits the Curious Traveler

 The Western Wall is the last remnant of Jerusalem’s Second Temple, which was destroyed by the Romans in 70 CE.
 The Western Wall took on the sanctity of the Temple and for centuries Jews have come here to pray, in times of both joy and sorrow, and the custom was developed of placing a prayer note in the wall.

 The rest of the wall’s 583 meters awaits you deep beneath the Old City in the Western Wall Tunnel, an incomparable foray into Jerusalem’s archeological past.

 As I walked around this area I was amazed by the calmness and beauty of the wall.
 Again, this is a place not to be missed.

 The Dead Sea

-While traveling through the Judean Dessert, Masada is a must-see destination.
-Masada is a rugged natural fortress, of majestic beauty, surrounded by the beige colored desert and overlooking the salty blues and greens of the Dead Sea.
+While traveling through the Judean Desert, Masada is a must-see destination.
+Masada is a rugged natural fortress, of majestic beauty, surrounded by the beige-colored desert and overlooking the salty blues and greens of the Dead Sea.

 I took a few photos, watched as some very young boys gathered around and smoked a hookah pipe and thought this is the new Israel.
 I took a dip in the warm water of the Mediterranean Sea and felt complete.

 The next day I took a tour of the nearby ‘old town’ of Jaffa.
 I loved this area!
 One could say Jaffa was the original Tel Aviv as it’s a stone’s throw away from the craziness of the city.

 Its cobbled old roads and crooked stone stairways are home to an Artist Colony.
 Each storefront is unique with painters, haberdashers, stone polishers, jewelry makers, and more.
 I absorbed the beauty in the area; I felt like I could stay forever.